Create and edit dependencies

 From milestones and tasks to dependencies and progress percentage, every small detail is color coded so nothing escapes your attention.
+You can also customize each task bar with the color of your preference.
 Furthermore, overdue work items are highlighted in red, and whenever you create a Gantt chart, holidays and weekends are clearly marked out for you.

 Why do you need Gantt charts?

 However simple or complex your project may be, in order to reduce scope creep and stay on track of the project schedule, you need a good project plan in place.
 The Gantt chart helps you visualize your entire project from a single space, plan and prioritize tasks well ahead and assign resources accordingly.

 However prompt a person is in doing their assigned tasks, the ability to see how the project is moving forward as a whole is very important.
 Visibility into the tasks assigned to other team members helps the team better understand how the workload is distributed, what each person is working on, and how each person can contribute to make the project a success.

 With increased visibility comes better communication.
 Most errors in a project arise because of communication gaps either due to teams working remotely or an unavailable team lead.
 Such errors in the very least result in a project delay.
 However, when all the necessary information is right there in the online Gantt chart maker, everyone stays on the same page.